ZakaHaceCosas/ZakaHaceCosas/README.md

 **FuckingNode** (what a name) is a CLI utility to automate a ton of annoying, repetitive tasks someone has to take care of when working with NodeJS/DenoJS/BunJS projects (dependencies, cleanup, linting, prettifying, etc...).

-## About me
+## About me -->

 I'm Zakaria, a :es: Spanish UI/UX designer with over 5 years of experience using Figma.
-Currently, I'm learning TypeScript, React (including React Native), and very occasionally Lua and LuaRT.
+I also know TypeScript, and the basics of React and React Native.
+I'm trying to further learn those, as well as Svelte and very occasionally Lua and LuaRT.

 ---